Richardson Memorial Hall

 Favrot Lobby and Lobby Mezzanine

-The lobby of Richardson Memorial Hall was constantly in use for classes, reviews, exhibitions, and meetings.
-Students and faculty frequently used the two Saarinen round table and chair sets for informal meetings or as a place to work on projects.
-The space was also used as overflow review space and is equipped with pin up spaces and two 55" LCD displays for school notices and student presentations.
+The Favrot Lobby on the 2nd floor of Richardson Memorial Hall is a vibrant space that is constantly in use for classes, reviews, and meetings.
+Students and faculty frequently used the lobby for informal meetings or as a place to work on projects.
+The space is also used as review space and is equipped with pin up spaces and three displays for school notices and student presentations.

-The Drawing Board was a snack bar and café located on the ground level of Richardson Memorial Hall.
-The Drawing Board offered meals, snacks, and beverages to architecture students and visitors from nearby buildings.
+The Backpack Snack Shack is a self-checkout vending market located on the ground level of Richardson Memorial Hall.
+The market is available 24/7 and offers meals, snacks, and beverages to students and visitors.